GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 ### December 2023: Vehicle, Boxes, and Self-Presentation

 **Established/corroborated:** Ryan's 4Runner-to-RAV4 transition produced inconsistent or incomplete accounts to different audiences.
 Joe and Lucas reportedly understood that Ryan was paying off the car.
-Heather was told Ryan would "have to check" the rate.
+Ryan suggested he took out a loan and would "have to check" the rate.
 Ryan's mother said she and Charlie bought it for him, and the record includes Charlie asking Ryan to bring the title home in December 2024, which is consistent with the vehicle being paid off.

 **Established by witness/recovered record:** Ryan later explained the dealership purchase by saying that when he went to the dealership that day, he had no intention of buying a car.
 Garrett's reconstruction is that this is not credible as a full explanation if Ryan arrived ready to trade in his car and with a new car in mind.